dfieschko/RP1210/README.md

 A Python module for interacting with RP1210 adapter drivers, following the RP1210C standard.
 Contributions welcome!

+Documentation and examples are in [this repo's wiki](https://github.com/dfieschko/RP1210/wiki).

 This module was written and tested with Python 3.9, 32-bit.
 Older Python versions have not been tested and may not be supported.
 32-bit Python is required because RP1210 drivers are all 32-bit, and can thus only be loaded with 32-bit Python.
 A 64-bit implementation via